denstuk/denstuk/README.md

 I'm programmer from Russia.
 Working on backend development using such programming languages as TypeScript and C#.

 #### 🚀 What I'm focusing on:
 Currently improving my ASP.NET and DevOps skills.
-Working on personal ML projects.
+Working on personal ML project and some projects for portfolio.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=DenStuk&show_icons=true&theme=dracula)](https://github.com/anuraghazra/github-readme-stats)